 Research Data Management

-The Research Data Management team is ready to consult on how to locate, collect, document, organize, store, and preserve your research data throughout your research project.
+The Research Data Management team is ready to consult on how to collect, document, organize, store, and preserve your research data throughout your research project.
 We can help you to understand and meet funder requirements, including assistance in drafting and reviewing data management plans, selecting appropriate active data storage, choosing a repository, and preparing research data for end-of-project archiving.
 Come by or email us to talk about best practices to insure your research data will continue to be available when you and others need it in the future.

 Research Data Life Cycle

 Are you looking for funding sources for your research?
 Explore the Grants and Funding Subject Guide.
 It explains how to use the Pivot and GrantForward funding discovery tools, provides links to additional resources, and resources to help you write the perfect proposal.
-Additional information on Pivot and GrantForward can be found on the Health Sciences Library Guide Funding Discovery Resources.

 The NSF has released the 2017 version of their PAPPG (NSF 17-1) Proposal and Award Policies & Procedures Guide which will be effective January 30, 2017.